-The majority of IFC interventions support technology upgrades mainly by helping firms procure new technology or processes or acquire new production technology and know-how.
+The majority of IFC interventions support technology upgrades mainly through helping firms procure new technology or processes or acquire new production technology and know-how through technology exchange or diffusion.
 IFC's financing for this is mainly in the manufacturing sector.
-Innovations also occur when new products, processes, or marketing or organizational models are introduced.
+Innovations also occur when new products, processes, or marketing or organizational models are introduced into the markets.
 These interventions are dominated by transactions in financial markets.